 Travel experts generally recommend buying a comprehensive policy, especially if you’re traveling overseas or to a destination that is experiencing political unrest.

 If Things Go Wrong

 Travel insurance is an important consideration for all kinds of travelers.
-Families going abroad on a summer vacation, business people on an extended professional trip, or newlyweds on their honeymoon.
-But it is crucially important for recently retired folks who are spending tens of thousands of dollars on their dream vacation of a lifetime.
+Families going abroad on a summer vacation, business people on an extended professional trip, newlyweds on their honeymoon, or retirees on their dream vacation.

 If a health emergency should arise in a foreign country and medical care or medical evacuation is required, a comprehensive travel insurance policy would cover those expenses.

-In circumstances such as that, the value of travel insurance is inestimable.
+In circumstances such as that, travel insurance may be critically important.

 Travel Insurance & Financial Planners

 When we’re booking a trip online, we are often prompted by the website whether we’d like to insure our trip.
 Unfortunately, there are a couple of problems with that kind of scenario.